ringlej/ptxdist/doc/ref_manual.rst

   packages built for the target are searching in this directory tree for their dependencies (header and library files).
-These files are for compile time only (for example to link a target executable against a target library), not for runtime!
+These files are for compile time only (for example to link a target executable against a target library), not for run-time!
 Use ``$(PTXDIST_SYSROOT_TARGET)/include`` for header files and ``$(PTXDIST_SYSROOT_TARGET)/lib`` for libraries.